aerrata/journal/src/content/posts/setting-up-dotfiles.md

    git init --bare $HOME/.dotfiles
    ```

-   This creates a hidden Git repository named `.dotfiles` to store configuration history
+   This will creates a hidden Git config directory `.dotfiles`

 2. Create an alias for working with dotfiles